 Using Black Plastic Agricultural Mulch Film in a Greenhouse

-Using Agricultural Mulch Film to Increase Yield
+Using Agricultural Mulch Film to Increase Crop Yield

-For over 50 years, vegetable farmers have profited from using plastic mulch film as a way to stimulate growth, reduce weed proliferation and crop damage and to manage drought.
-Those using plastic mulch commercially have reported higher yields and enhanced quality control with results that can be duplicated in the field.
+For over 50 years, vegetable farmers have profited from using black plastic mulch film as a way to stimulate growth, reduce weed proliferation and crop damage and to manage drought.
+Those using plastic mulch commercially have reported higher crop yields and enhanced quality control with results that can be duplicated in the field.
 For instance, red or black plastic mulch has shown to increase yields in tomatoes by 20%, and even more dramatic results growing onions with plastic mulch have been obtained.
 Today, black plastic mulch is widely used to improve melon and watermelon yield and quality.
-Rigorous studies attest to the growing method that farmers practice everywhere, that mulch film works in large-scale operations and has the potential to generate more profit.
+Rigorous studies attest to the growing method that farmers practice everywhere, that agricultural mulch film works in large-scale operations and has the potential to generate more profit.

-And not surprisingly, enterprising farmers have discovered that hemp thrives especially well when surrounded by black plastic mulch film in a raised bed situation.
+And not surprisingly, enterprising farmers have discovered that hemp thrives especially well when surrounded by black plastic mulch film in a raised bed environment.
 For farmers considering hemp, there couldn't be a better time to reserve some acreage for hemp production because the Agriculture Improvement Act of 2018 and U.S. Farm Bill of 2019 have elevated hemp cultivation to a legal reality.
-Now more than ever, the time is ripe to make mulch film the foundation of your growth.
-Whether you choose the standard black or biodegradable agricultural mulch film, your investment is directly tied to the betterment of your crop and will over time easily pay for itself.
+Now more than ever, the time is ripe to make agricultural mulch film the foundation of your growth.
+Whether you choose the standard black or biodegradable agricultural mulch film, your investment is directly tied to the improvement of your crops and will over time easily pay for itself.
 And whether you're growing for cannabidiol acid, seed or hemp fiber, plastic mulch film is the smart way to go in the changeable and competitive cannabis growing trade.
 The legalization of hemp products nationwide has opened the door for Oregon and California landowners and farmers to cultivate high yield crops.
-The basics start right here at Pro-Tect with black plastic mulch for sale and drip lining tubes to get your raised beds laid down in time.
+The basics start right here at Pro-Tect with agricultural black plastic mulch and drip lining tubes to get your raised beds laid down in time.

 FACTS: Black Plastic Mulch Film 101

 According to some farmers, black plastic mulch can result in 2 to 14 days earlier harvest.
 The early growth is due in part to a boost in solar radiation absorbed by the plastic and transferred to the soil as heat; the plastic mulching then blocks light to weeds which virtually eliminates maintenance.
-With the rise in heat, the plastic mulch film is nearly impervious to carbon dioxide (CO2).
+With the rise in heat, the black or biodegradable plastic mulch film is nearly impervious to carbon dioxide (CO2).
 High levels of CO2 build up under the plastic film which is forced through openings around the roots resulting in localized concentrations of rich CO2.

 Benefits of “Embossed” (textured) film

-A particularly useful kind of agricultural mulch is known as embossed mulch and is most commonly used for high valued crops all over the world.
+A particularly useful kind of agricultural mulch film is known as embossed mulch and is most commonly used for high valued crops all over the world.
 Embossed films have visible diamond shapes that give a wrinkle look to it.
 The diamond shapes make the plastic resistant to wind damage, punctures and all the things that can happen in a grow season.
 Non-textured (embossed) types of plastic mulch for sale lack tensile strength compared to our embossed black plastic mulch for sale.
-Because the embossed variety of plastic mulching can save up to 50% of the water used in growing while increasing yields, it's important to plant in areas where there's good drainage since plastic mulch has a capacity to hold moisture.
+Because the embossed variety of black plastic mulching can save up to 50% of the water used in growing while increasing yields, it's important to plant in areas where there's good drainage since plastic mulch has a capacity to hold moisture.

 Black on black mulch film comes in a 1 to 1.5 mil thickness.
 Pro-Tect Plastic has found value in being a black plastic mulch supplier to local hemp farmers in the Rogue River Valley because it's effective and affordable.